 Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. [] Yes [X] No Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Exchange Act. [] Yes [X] No Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 [X] Yes [] No Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulations S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-[X] Yes [] No Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "non-accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. [] Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [X] Smaller Reporting Company [] Emerging growth company If an emerging growth company, indicate by check mark if the Registrant has elected not to use extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Securities Act. [] Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+[X] Yes [] No Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. [] Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [X] Smaller Reporting Company [] Emerging growth company If an emerging growth company, indicate by check mark if the Registrant has elected not to use extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Securities Act. [] Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report. [] Indicate by check mark whether the Registrant is a shell Company (as defined in Rule 12b-2 of the Act).
-Yes [] No [X] The aggregate market value of voting and non-voting common equity held by non-affiliates of the Registrant based upon the closing price of \$3.20 at November 30, 2019 was \$3,169,000.

-The number of shares of the Registrant's common stock outstanding as of July 31, 2020 was 1,962,062.
+Yes [] No [X] The aggregate market value of voting and non-voting common equity held by non-affiliates of the Registrant based upon the closing price of \$7.25 at November 30, 2020 was \$7,266,000.
+The number of shares of the Registrant's common stock outstanding as of August 16, 2021 was 1,962,062.
+Documents incorporated by Reference: The information required in Part III, Items 10, 11, 12, 13 and 14 is incorporated by reference to the Registrant's Proxy Statement in connection with the 2021 Annual Meeting of Stockholders, which will be filed by the Registrant within 120 days after the close of its fiscal year.